Taylor Walls Player Props: Rays vs. Blue Jays

-The Tampa Bay Rays and Taylor Walls, who went 0-for-2 last time in action, battle Jose Berrios and the Toronto Blue Jays at Tropicana Field, Tuesday at 6:40 PM ET.
+On Wednesday, Taylor Walls (.258 batting average in his past 10 games, with two doubles, a triple, two home runs, six walks and eight RBI) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Brewers.
+In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.

 Taylor Walls Game Info & Props vs. the Blue Jays